 Cocaine is a highly addictive and powerful drug which users can easily become dependent on.
 Cocaine affects key pleasure centres within the brain, causing extreme levels of heightened euphoria.
 Cocaine blocks the brain’s natural production of dopamine, which is associated with reward and pleasure.
-A Cocaine addiction can develop very rapidly, as the Cocaine addict fails to reach the same ‘high’ experienced previously from the same amount of cocaine.
+A cocaine addiction can develop very rapidly, as the cocaine addict fails to reach the same ‘high’ experienced previously from the same amount of cocaine.
 Once dopamine production falls below a certain level, the brain begins to crave cocaine as its replacement, and that is how a cocaine addiction begins, and at this stage, you may wish to find a drug rehab to help you beat your addiction.

 Cocaine side effects include noticeable behavioural or personality changes in a person.
 The following are potential indicators that someone may have increased the amount or frequency of their cocaine abuse: